-Why is this important – because it gives me a no excuse with the clubs attitude.
-In other words, if I hit a ball left, it wasn’t due to the club (improper fit), if I hit it right (not due to the club), too high (not the club), etc.. etc..
-I think you get the point.
+Why is this important – because it gives me a no excuse for the club’s attitude.
+In other words, if I hit a ball left, it wasn’t due to the club (improper fit), if I hit it right (not due to the club), too high (not the club), etc… etc. I think you get the point.

-4. Perfectly square face to target (comparing leading edge of club to edge of yardstick)
+- Perfectly square face to target (comparing leading edge of the club to edge of yardstick)

 So simple – look at all the variables I have solved using this SIMPLE tool EVERY TIME.